p1940/p1940/README.md

 ![cached image](http://www.plantuml.com/plantuml/proxy?src=https://raw.github.com/p1940/p1940/master/p1940StagingRequest?cache=no)

-This diagram illustrates authentication sequences where the TxP knows the amount of the transaction and issues an authentication request to the IdP.
+This diagram illustrates authentication sequences where the mobile app server knows the amount of the transaction and issues an authentication request to the IdP.
 These sequences are in the scope of IEEE P1940.

-The embedded IdP SDK is shown near to the IdP server to clarify these interactions
+The embedded IdP SDK is shown near to the IdP server to clarify these interactions.

 ![cached image](http://www.plantuml.com/plantuml/proxy?src=https://raw.github.com/p1940/p1940/master/ieee2410nominal.plantuml?cache=no)